Julia sets with Ahlfors-regular conformal dimension one: Separated recurrence

-We will prove Proposition \ref{prop:NonExpSpineDualRecSkel} after Lemma \ref{lem:bandwithperiodicsides}.
-Recall that if a level-$0$ edge $e$ is recurrent and subdivides polynomially fast, then the corresponding vertex $[e] \in \V(\Ecal_\R)$ belongs to a unique cycle.
-We call the length of the cycle the {\it period of recurrency} of the edge $e$.
+For a recurrent level-$0$ edge $e$ that subdivides polynomially fast, the corresponding vertex $[e]\in \V(\Ecal_\R)$ is contained in a unique directed cycle in $\Ecal_\R$.
+We call the length of the cycle the {\it period of recurrence} of the edge $e$.
+We define the periods of recurrence for recurrent bands in a similar way.

-\begin{lem}[Adjacency of dual edges] For a finite subdivision rule $\R$, the following properties hold. \begin{itemize} \item [(1)] Every level-$n$ band bijectively corresponds to the adjacency of duals of level-$n$ subedges of level-$0$ edges. \item [(2)] Under the bijection of (1), level-$n$ recurrent bands (possibly not surjectively) correspond to the adjacencies of recurrent level-$n$ edges. \item [(3)] If $\R$ has polynomial growth rate of edge subdivisions, then the correspondence in (2) is surjective for any sufficiently large $n>0$.
-To be more precise, suppose $e_1$ and $e_2$ are level-$0$ recurrent edges with polynomial growth of subdivisions.
-Let $p$ be the least common multiple of the periods of recurrency of $e_1$ and $e_2$.
-If $n\ge 2p$ and the duals of $e^n_1$ and $e^n_2$ are adjacent, then the band $b^n=(t^n;e^n_1,e^n_2)$ corresponding to the adjacency of $e^n_1$ and $e^n_2$ is recurrent. \end{itemize}
+\begin{lem}[Adjacency of dual edges] Suppose $\R$ is a finite subdivision rule.
+Then, the following properties hold. \begin{itemize} \item [(1)] Every level-$n$ band bijectively corresponds to the adjacency of the dual edges of the level-$n$ subedges of level-$0$ edges.
+This includes the case when the dual edge is a loop-edge, which is adjacent to itself. \item [(2)] Under the bijection in (1), the level-$n$ recurrent bands (possibly not-surjectively) correspond to the adjacencies of the dual edges of recurrent level-$n$ subedges of level-$0$ edges. \item [(3)] If $\mathcal{R}$ has polynomial growth in the number of edge subdivisions, then the correspondence in (2) is surjective (and hence bijective) for all sufficiently large $n$. \end{itemize}

 \end{lem}